GeertGiebens/LocoNet_IO/README.md

 >
 ><img alt="open opps 1" src=https://github.com/GeertGiebens/LocoNet_IO/blob/master/JMRI%20LocoNet%20IO%20program%20tool.jpg>
 >
+> The settings menu provides sufficient information during use.
+This by giving information when you use the computer mouse over the choice of settings.
+This is only a basic version, later it will certainly be extended.
+>

 ### Why 30 inputs/outputs?
 >A 40pin microcontroller PIC18F4620 or PIC18F4520 is quite cheap.
 And the inputs/outputs are used faster than you think.
 For example, controlling LED's track signal (3-4 outputs); a control board with lay out tracks and so on.
 You do not have to use all the ports.
 I use them for modular construction.
 >